Viola Fair Website

 Source: Blues Tour Database

 Among the first musicians to record boogie woogie, as well as stop recording boogie woogie, was pianist Clarence Pinetop Smith.
 Born in 1904 in Troy, Alabama [1, 2, 3], Smith is said to have come by "Pinetop" as child because he liked to climb trees [Wikipedia].
 Raised in Birmingham, he moved to Philadelphia in 1920, there to begin his professional career before becoming a vaudeville entertainer as a comedian, pianist and vocalist.
 He also accompanied Ma Rainey and Butterbeans and Susie.
 Upon recommendation from Cow Cow Davenport who had ventured to Chicago and good luck with Vocalion Records, Smith followed him with wife and son to record his first unissued tracks for Vocalion on December 4 of 1928 to come up with 'Pine Top Blues', 'Pine Top Troubles', 'I Got More Sense Than That' and 'Now I Ain't Got Nothing at All'.
 Three more sessions that month resulted in five more unreleased titles until the 29th when he laid out 'Pinetop Blues' with 'PineTop's Boogie Woogie' issued in March 1929 on Vocalion 1245 [Discogs].
-Wikipedia has the latter as the first musical reference to "boogie woogie" as a term [*].
-Rent parties in the sixties were called boogies, to which a likely nonsensical "woogie" got appended.
+Wikipedia has the latter as the first musical reference to "boogie woogie" as a term.
+Pinetop had composed it at a boogie, that is, a rent party.
+"Woogie" probably got appended as a little nonsense.
 American Music has Smith's first date of 1929 on January 14 to result in 'I'm Sober Now' w 'I Got More Sense Than That' (Vocalion 1266).
-Several titles ensued on the 15th, Smith's next session his last on March 13, 1929, for 'Driving Wheel Blues' gone unreleased.
+Several titles ensued on the 15th.
+Smith's next session was his last on March 13, 1929, for 'Driving Wheel Blues' gone unreleased.
 Smith died two days later on the 15th of a gunshot wound received in a bar fight in Chicago.
 He had been scheduled for another recording session with Vocalion the next day.
 Smith's compositions have been covered variously.
 Discos w various credits at 1, 2.
+HMR Project.

 Clarence Pinetop Smith 1929